Our research is editorially independent but we may earn a commission for purchases made through our links.

-While Richmond, Va., attracts a lot of history buffs due to its connections with the Confederacy and the Civil War, it offers much more than just a spot for stepping back in time.
-With a variety of cultural attractions as well as beautiful surrounding scenery for enjoying the great outdoors, here are some of the best things to do when visiting Richmond.
+While Richmond is a top destination in Virginia and attracts a lot of history buffs due to its connections with the Civil War, it offers much more than just a spot for stepping back in time.
+With a variety of cultural attractions as well as beautiful surrounding scenery for enjoying the great outdoors, these are some of the best things to do when visiting Richmond.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.